watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Service Function Chaining (SFC) {{!RFC7665}} can be used in various scenarios (e.g. FW, IPS, IDS, NAT, and DPI).
 The SFC based on Segment Routing (SR) is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes SFC proxies like End.AS/AD/AM are necessary to use SR-unaware functions.

-This document describes an architecture for SRv6 SFC with SR-aware functions, which provides comprehensive management of an SRv6 network resources and services.
+This document describes an architecture for SRv6 SFC with SR-aware functions, which provides comprehensive management of SRv6 network resources and services.

 # Terminology

 ## Terminology Defined in Related RFCs and Internet-Drafts
 The following terms are used in this document as defined in the related RFCs and Internet-Drafts:

-* SR, SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, Active segment and distributed/centralized/hybrid control plane defined in {{!RFC8402}}.
+* SR, SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, Active segment, and distributed/centralized/hybrid control plane defined in {{!RFC8402}}.
 * SR source node, transit node, and SR segment endpoint node defined in {{!RFC8754}}.
 * SRv6 SID function and SRv6 Endpoint behavior defined in {{!RFC8986}}.
 * SFC, SFC proxy, and service classification function defined in {{!RFC7665}}.
 * service segment, SR-aware service, SR-unaware Service, End.AS, End.AD and End.AM defined in {{!I-D.draft-ietf-spring-sr-service-programming}}.
 * Headend, Color, and Endpoint defined in {{!RFC9256}}.
-* egress node, ingress node, metric, Quality of Service (QoS), Service Level Agreement (SLA), and Service Level Objective (SLO) defined in {{!RFC9522}}.
+* Quality of Service (QoS), Service Level Agreement (SLA), and Service Level Objective (SLO) defined in {{!RFC9522}}.
-* forwarding plane (FP), control plane (CP), management plane (MP), application plane (AP), Northbound Interface, Southbound Interface and Service Interface defined in {{!RFC7426}}.
+* forwarding plane (FP), control plane (CP), management plane (MP), application plane (AP), northbound interface, southbound interface defined in {{!RFC7426}}.
 * Path Computation Client (PCC), Path Computation Element (PCE), and Traffic Engineering Database (TED) defined in {{!RFC5440}}.
+* BGP Flow Specification defined in {{!RFC8955}}

 ## Newly Defined Terminology
 The following terms are used in this document as defined below: